fatemehes75/-Inventory_Data_Analysis/README.md

-# Inventory_Data_Analysis
+# Data_Analysis_with_Excel
-Transforming and Analyzing Fleet Inventory Data
+Transforming and Analyzing Inventory and Sales Data

-## About dataset:
-**Fleet Equipment Inventory**
-This dataset contains a list of Montgomery County Fleet equipment (vehicle) inventory and status (readiness).

-In this final project, I followed a scenario of a recently hired Junior Data Analyst in a local government office, who has been tasked with:
-* Importing some data from another department which relates to inventory information about their fleet of vehicles.
+In these projects, I followed these steps:
-* Cleaning up the data before you can start to run any kind of analysis on it.
+* Clean up the data before running any kind of analysis on it.
   - Spell Checking
   - Handling empty rows using filters
   - Handling duplicate data using conditional filtering
   - Formatting data
   - Trimming white space
   - Merging columns
-* Utilizing Vlookup and Hlookup.
+* Utilizing Vlookup, Hlookup and Xlookup.
 * Creating Pivot tables for the analysis phase.
-* Using data visualization for data analysis (Histogram, Scatter Plot)
+* Using data visualization for data analysis (Histogram, Scatter Plot).
+* Dashboard Design: A well-organized and visually appealing dashboard improves user experience, making data easier to interpret and decisions easier to make.